-- Infections are easier to contain when they occur among small populations with limited external contacts.
-Conversely, dense urbanization and global interconnection strongly increases the risk of an infectious disease spreading internationally.
+Infections are easier to contain when they occur among small populations with limited external contacts.
+Conversely, dense urbanisation and global interconnection strongly increase the risk of an infectious disease spreading internationally.

-- Access to healthcare and the broad adoption of hygiene and infection control practices in health facilities can have a significant effect in reducing the impact of a pandemic.
+Access to healthcare and the broad adoption of hygiene and infection control practices in health facilities can have a significant effect in reducing the impact of a pandemic.
 This is especially true in health facilities where infection prevention and control through handwashing and other preventive measures can prevent transmission from amplifying into an outbreak.
 The capacity to monitor a disease and deploy very rapid containment early in the process also has a large impact on the final number of deaths.

 In February 2003, an elderly woman infected by the SARS virus travelled from Hong Kong to Toronto.
 SARS is a highly infectious and often fatal pulmonary disease that emerged in the Pearl River Delta, in China.
 The infected woman died soon afterwards in Toronto, after inadvertently infecting over forty people, resulting in a localized outbreak.
 One of those persons infected in Canada went on a plane to the Philippines, where another outbreak occurred.
 Meanwhile, from Hong Kong, the virus had also spread to Singapore, where it likewise caused an outbreak.